meditationstuff/protocol_1/appendix_p1_en-US.md

 - since, until
 - while
 - begun, started, stopped, paused, continued, finished, ended, completed
+- presently
+- previously
+- subsequently
+- afterwards
+- beforehand
+- just now
+- months ago, cycles ago
+- unrelatedly, I then
+- somewhat unrelatedly,
+- resultantly / as a result [/accordingly]
+- long since / eventually / inevitably / long after / would/had
+- —-
+- maybe, might, may, possibly, probably, surely, would, will, would have
+- --

+Meanwhile,
+During that,
+Earlier,
+A bit earlier,
+Moments earlier,
+Seconds earlier,
+Months ago,
+Seconds ago,
+Now,
+And, then, now
+Just now,
+Then,
+Next,
+After that,
+Finally,
+Relevantly, also,
+Relevantly, additionally
+Relevantly, somewhat incidentally
+Unrelatedly,
+Before that,
+A bit before that,
+After that,
+A bit after that,
+Long before that,
+Long after that,
+since
+until
+while
+Presently,
+Previously,
+Subsequently,
+Afterwards,
+Beforehand,
+Resultantly,
+As a result,
+Accordingly,

 ---
 Non-exhaustive, not entirely systematic, playing with compact argument forms: